roadelou/tbr/README.md

  - Use "make" to get the tbr.elf executable.
  - Use "make install" to install it.
 Well, that step will only work if you are me for now ...
 Hopefully I will correct that in the future.

+TODO :
+Create a initialization and finalization routine for the tbr.c implementation.
+The use of an hash table to avoid including the same dependancy multiple times does not work, there is a bug somewhere.